alfmunny/MIT6.824-Distributed-Systems/Lab1-MapReduce.md

 # Lab 1: MapReduce

+The lab assignment you can find full description and useful hints on the [lab 1 website](https://pdos.csail.mit.edu/6.824/labs/lab-mr.html).

 ## Part 1: Communication and Sending Task

+The first step is to setup the communication between the master and workers.

 You can see all code change for Part 1 in one [commit](https://github.com/alfmunny/MIT6.824-Distributed-Systems/commit/fd0677e3480d9a395286f6f613d811320422ec80)

-The first step is to setup the communication between the master and workers.

-### MapReduce Model

 ### RPC and Task

+Define the entity `TaskInfo`, with which we can send through RPC between master and workers.

 rpc.go
 ```go